 Your real business is selling, if you don’t know how to sell, no one will ask you to complete their project.

-You sell first, then your skill is utilised.
-Rather than muttering out random words, have a nice simple and to the point sales pitch which you use to sell anyone who tries to contact you or looks at your profile.
+You sell first, then your skill is utilized.
+Rather than muttering out random words, have a nice simple, and to-the-point sales pitch that you use to sell to anyone who tries to contact you or looks at your profile.

-The No #1 way to be better at selling is being more confident.
+The No #1 way to be better at selling is to be more confident.
 Increase your confidence and most of your hard work will be reduced.

 Your Clients are usually going to be businessmen, they love their business very much and thus they look for someone they can trust their business with.